 A Passion for Zero Waste

 Please watch my TEDx talk from April 2018.
-It shows why I am passionate about Zero Waste and a few of the things I do each day.
+In it I talk about why I am passionate about Zero Waste and a few simple things I do that you can do too.

 How To Go Zero Waste?